marcurdy/dfir-toolset/ThreatHunt.md

 Netflow
 * Unusual volumes and frequencies
 * Compare to a general baseline
+* Compare against TOR exit nodes or other

 Existing Hostname and IP Blocks. e.g. firewall, DNS, AV, IPS
 * Blocks may not reach the intended target, but they might indicate an infected source in the company